 - Turn the system completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Call Coastal Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become a costly repair.
 When your AC freezes over it can lead to a totaled compressor.
-Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Actually, many people are forced to decide between installing a new system and repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If you act quickly and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
+Your technician will advise you of the exact cause and how to avoid the issue from happening again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.